mrprogre/plsql_log_monitor/README.md

 ![Image alt](https://github.com/mrprogre/plsql_log_monitor/blob/master/GUI.png)

-I made the application for myself, tk.
-I didn’t like to constantly switch the tab in PLSQL developer to see the log, and also so that new records were added as a cumulative total, and not overwritten with the current data of the interval in the select.
-It is very convenient to develop new functionality and catch every 2 seconds the values ​​of variables or errors that are written to the log table (especially convenient when you use two monitors).
+I made the application for myself, because I didn’t like to constantly switch the tab in PLSQL developer to see the log, and also so that new records were added as a cumulative total, and not overwritten with the current data of the interval in the select.
+It is very convenient to develop new functionality and catch every 2 seconds the values of variables or errors that are written to the log table (especially convenient when you use two monitors).
 You can also open the application 3 times to simultaneously monitor all development environments.

 In the process of work, I added a lot of new functionality:
 1) connection to 3 development environments: dev, test, prod (fast switching between environments using the "Connect" button)